TheOdinProject/curriculum/archive/extra_stuff/old_lessons/ruby/project_linked_lists.md

 </div>

 ### Student Solutions
 Send us your solution so we can show others!
-Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+Submit a link to the GitHub repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
 Please include your partner's github handle somewhere in the description if they would like attribution.

 * Add your solution below this line!
 * [Isil Donmez's solution](https://github.com/isildonmez/linked_lists/blob/master/linked_lists.rb)